Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you want to visit nearby islands, you’ll need to either go back to Split or take the passenger-only catamarans (no cars).

-You can get a direct ferry ride from Vis to and from Hvar town on the island of Hvar and Milna on the island of Brač (keep in mind that there are Milnas on several Croatian islands, including Vis!).
+You can also get a direct ferry ride to Vis from Hvar town on the island of Hvar and from Milna on the island of Brač (keep in mind that there are Milnas on several Croatian islands, including Vis!).
 Know that these are not daily and you’ll have to plan ahead.

 You can check out all of the ferry options and timetables here.